 So Restored aims to equip the church in knowing and understanding the very nature of abuse and its foundation (abuse of power and control) & to actively engage men in addressing and preventing violence against women.
 To this end in our first year we have produced a pack for churches on ending domestic abuse which is freely downloadable from our website here.

 First Man Standing

-We have also launched a men’s campaign with CVM called First Man Standing at The Gathering in June this year.
+We have also launched a men’s campaign with CVM called First Man Standing at The Gathering.
 We are asking men to

 - Respect all women